 The University of Wisconsin-Milwaukee Libraries supports the principle of freedom of access to information for every user.
 The UWM Libraries proudly endorses the American Library Association (ALA)’s Library Bill of Rights; ALA’s Access to Digital Information, Services, and Networks: An Interpretation of the Library Bill of Rights; the ACRL-SAA Joint Statement on Access: Guidelines for Access to Original Research Materials; the ACRL Code of Ethics for Special Collections Librarians; and the Society of American Archivists (SAA)’s Core Values Statement and Code of Ethics.

-Inquiries may be directed the appropriate unit housing the collection or item in question, or by contacting the Digital Collections and Initiatives Department directly at this email address: email@example.com:
+You may also direct your inquiry to the appropriate unit housing the collection or item in question, or by contacting the Digital Collections and Initiatives Department directly at this email address: email@example.com:

 American Geographical Society Library